Is Love Important in a Successful Marriage?

 Love as the Foundation of Marriage

 Love fosters emotional connection, intimacy, and understanding between partners.
-It motivates to support each other through challenges and celebrate joys together.
+It motivates us to support each other through challenges and celebrate joys together.
 When two people are genuinely in love, they develop a sense of commitment and willingness to compromise for the sake of their relationship.
 Love also encourages patience, kindness, and empathy, which are essential for resolving conflicts and maintaining harmony in marriage.

 The Role of Compatibility and Commitment